viamrobotics/docs/docs/services/slam/cartographer/_index.md

 For more information about the configuration attributes, see [Attributes](#attributes).

 After configuring cartographer the machine should begin mapping automatically.
+Navigate to the **CONTROL** tab on your machine's page and click on the dropdown menu matching the `name` of the service you created.
 See our [tips](#slam-mapping-best-practices) for making a good map!
 If you want to save your locally built map, you can use the **GetInternalState API** or use the local map uploading feature of the [cloudslam wrapper module](../cloudslam)

 ### Update an existing map

 To update an existing map with new pointcloud data from a new SLAM session, follow the instructions below.

-1. Configure your `cartographer` SLAM service:
+1. Configure your `cartographer` SLAM service using a map from your location:

    {{< tabs name="Update existing map">}}
    {{% tab name="Config Builder" %}}